sighjs/sigh/README.md

 Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.

 sigh plugins are injected into the variables defined at the top of the file.
 Some of the plugins are built-in (for now) and others are found by scanning package.json for dependency and devDependency entries of the format `sigh-*`.
+Sigh also searches for plugins of the format `gulp-*` and adapts them to work with sigh.

 ### Running sigh